OsnaCS/uosql-server/src/client/readme.txt

 Call executable with optional parameters to have a more refined user experience, e.g. "uosql-server --bind=192.168.1.59 --port=30" to automatically connect on startup to the given ip at the specified port.
 Parameters can be applied in any order.
-Inocorrect or missing parameters will result in input prompt by client in order to obtain the needed information.
-If no further input is provided by pressing "return", default values will be used to establish a connection to local host (127.0.0.1:4242).
+Incorrect or missing parameters will result in input prompt by client in order to obtain the needed information.
+If no further input is provided by pressing "return", default values will be used to establish a connection to local host (127.0.0.1 at Port 4242).

 --bind=<address>    Change the bind address.
 Standard format is "w.x.y.z" with
                     w,x,y,z consisting of one up to three digits.